 We wait, we listen, then we obey.
 None of it comes easy but it’s the right thing to do in the midst of grief.

-Matter of fact, Isaiah 61 tells me that Jesus came to comfort all who mourn and to bestow on them a crown of beauty instead of ashes, the oil of joy instead of mourning, and a garment of praise instead of a spirit of despair.
+As a matter of fact, Isaiah 61 tells me that Jesus came to comfort all who mourn and to bestow on them a crown of beauty instead of ashes, the oil of joy instead of mourning, and a garment of praise instead of a spirit of despair.

 The latter part of Psalm 30:5 states, “Weeping may tarry for the night, but joy comes with the morning.”